MrMijagi/teaching-tech-summary/README.md

 * [**general pedagogical knowledge**](http://teachtogether.tech/en/index.html#g:general-pedagogical-knowledge) such as an understanding of the psychology of learning; and
 * [**pedagogical content knowledge**](http://teachtogether.tech/en/index.html#g:pedagogical-content-knowledge) (PCK), which is the domain-specific knowledge of how to teach a particular concept to a particular audience.
 In computing, PCK includes things like what examples to use when teaching how parameters are passed to a function or what misconceptions about nesting HTML tags are most common.

->As with all research, some caution is required when interpreting results:
+>As with all research shown below, some caution is required when interpreting results:
 >
 >* Theories change as more data becomes available.
 >* Most of these studies’ subjects are WEIRD: